flutter/flutter/engine/src/flutter/CONTRIBUTING.md

 * `gclient sync` to update dependencies.
 * `./flutter/tools/gn --ios --unoptimized` to prepare build files.
   * For a discussion on the various flags and modes, [read this discussion](https://github.com/flutter/flutter/wiki/Flutter's-modes).
+  * This also produces an Xcode project for working with the engine source code at `out/ios_debug_unopt`
 * `ninja -C out/ios_debug_unopt` to build iOS artifacts.

 Once the artifacts are built, you can start using them in your application by following these steps: